Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/ObjectCreationMPJ.md

 var argsArray = Array.prototype.slice.apply(arguments)
 constructor.apply(obj,argsArray.slice(1));//['Semicolons!!']
 return constructor.apply(obj,argsArray.slice(1))||obj;
-//we would either return the new object or the non primitive value returned by  constructor, in case the constructor returns it
+//we would either return the new object or the non primitive value returned by  constructor,
+ //in case the constructor returns it
 /*
 consider this implementation of Person: function Person(saying){